linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Conclude SL.md

 ## Lehman Brothers

 The Lehman Brothers bankruptcy remains one of the most controversial events of the World Financial Crisis.
-As the fourth largest investment bank, with more than \(600 billion in assets at the time of its failure, our capitalrequirement recommendations would have mandated that Lehman hold more capital during its pre-Crisis expansion because of both its size and its reliance on short-term funding (Chapter 5).
+As the fourth largest investment bank, with more than \$600 billion in assets at the time of its failure, our capital requirement recommendations would have mandated that Lehman hold more capital during its pre-Crisis expansion because of both its size and its reliance on short-term funding (Chapter 5).
 The compensation holdbacks we propose would have generated more pressure for Lehman to find a buyer without government support (Chapter 6).
 And, like Bear Stearns,

 Lehman could have issued regulatory hybrid securities that would have reduced its leverage amid its emerging distress in 2008 (Chapter 7).

 The reporting requirements for our new information infrastructure would have required all major institutions to report their asset positions every quarter (Chapter 3).
 Armed with this information, as Lehman's condition worsened, regulators would have better understood the losses Lehman's counterparties would suffer if the firm failed and could have identified and alerted institutions with concentrated exposure to Lehman—and, as we discuss below, to AIG, which was rescued the day after Lehman failed.

 Lehman's bankruptcy caused private sector losses that our regulatory proposals could have mitigated in at least three ways.
 First, the bankruptcy filing triggered an abrupt unwinding of all Lehman's derivative positions.
-Lehman was party to 1.2 million derivative contracts worth a total notional value of \$39 trillion.<sup>5</sup> Our proposals would push derivative transactions toward centralized clearing.
+Lehman was party to 1.2 million derivative contracts worth a total notional value of more than \$39 trillion.<sup>5</sup> Our proposals would push derivative transactions toward centralized clearing.
 If Lehman's contracts had been cleared, the task of unwinding the positions would have been less urgent and less challenging.

 Second, the bankruptcy filing created chaos in Lehman's brokerage and clearing operations because many of its customers' assets and securities had been commingled with Lehman's own assets.
 Customers have been left as general creditors in the ensuing bankruptcy, and many have yet to recover their money.
 Our recommendation that regulators tighten liquidity requirements for prime brokers (Chapter 10) might have induced greater segregation of customer assets within Lehman.